getsentry/sentry-javascript/packages/remix/README.md

 ## Sourcemaps and Releases

 The Remix SDK provides a script that automatically creates a release and uploads sourcemaps.
+To generate sourcemaps with Remix, you need to call `remix build` with `--sourcemap` option.

 On release, call `sentry-upload-sourcemaps` to upload source maps and create a release.
 To see more details on how to use the command, call `sentry-upload-sourcemaps --help`.